LITdevs/nyalib/README.md

 ### Alternative formats

 Of course, you can read your assets in other ways as well.
-Like `getFileURL` you just pass the asset name, BUT unlike it these will all be asynchronous.
+Like `getFileURL` you just pass the asset name, BUT unlike it these will all be asynchronous, excluding `getFileBlob`.

 * `getFileText` is the asset's raw text content.
 * `getFileJSON` is `getFileText` but it does `JSON.parse()` for you.